cmgospod/review_notes/notes/Unit 3.md

 Isolation: Concurrent and sequential transactions produce the same result
 Durability: Completed transactions will remain completed even in the case of a power failure or system crash
-BASE: Basically Available, Soft state, Eventually consistent
+BASE: Basically Available, Soft state, Eventually consistent FLASK
+pickling: builtin feature to dump an object in memory as a string or binary